Deployment

 Another aspect of using Kubernetes is the capability of the core container to communicate with the Kubernetes API to orchestrate data apps.

 Non-kubernetes deployments are possible, since the deployments rely solely on Docker containers.
-However, we highly discourage non-Kubernetes deployments, due to the added complexity during the life-time of the deployment, while Kubernetes primarily adds complexity on the deploy-time of deployments but improves the maintainability over time.
+However, we highly discourage non-Kubernetes deployments, due to the added complexity during the lifetime of the deployment, while Kubernetes primarily adds complexity on the deploy-time of deployments but improves the maintainability over time.

 Helm